ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 * The URI Template MUST be a level 3 template or lower.

-* The URI Template MUST be in absolute form, and MUST include non-empty scheme, authority and path components.
+* The URI Template MUST be in absolute form and MUST include non-empty scheme, authority, and path components.

 * The path component of the URI Template MUST start with a slash "/".